iphys/try-mdbook/try-mdbook-with-github-pages/src/chapter_1.md

 Hugo (in Golang) does not support math by default, and setup is more complicated than mdbook.
-Its documentation seems extensive, but it seemsto be made for the developers of Hugo who have lots of knowledge about underlying technologies, rather than for general users, i.e., it is difficult to navigate for users
+Its documentation seems extensive, but it seems to be made for the developers of Hugo who have lots of knowledge about underlying technologies, rather than for general users, i.e., it is difficult to navigate for users